 Everyone is welcome to join us for a fellowship meal after the service.

-As a church body we are committed to training our children to sit in the church service, encouraging families to worship together.
-We understand the challenge of training little ones to do so and know that they will make their own joyful noises and wiggles throughout the course of the service.
+As a church body we are committed to training our children to join us in the church service, encouraging families to worship together.
+We understand the challenge of training little ones and know that they will make their own joyful noises and wiggles throughout the course of the service.
 Therefore, we work together to encourage and assist each other through the early training years.
 See Let the Children Worship for helpful suggestions.
-We have available a separate room if a child needs extra attention or correction, but we hope you are able to rejoin the service soon after.
+We have available a separate room for parents to use if a child needs extra attention or correction, but we hope they are able to rejoin the service soon after.
 The presence of children is a gift to the Church.